 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. project monitoring during the project activity.
-B.9.9.
-Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1//3/ DR Collected data will be sent to MundusCarbo on a monthly basis and its crew will compile monitoring reports which will be presented during the project verification. ОК B.10.
-Monitoring of Baseline Emissions ¢ It is established whether the monitoring plan provides for reliable and complete baseline emission data over time.
-B.10.1.Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining baseline emissions during the crediting period? /1//3/ DR Beyond the natural gas amount monitoring (see B.9.1) the baseline will be calculated considering the monthly energy efficiency of the pellet inducation furnace of pelletizing plant #1, #2 and #3, fueled with natural gas ($\varepsilon{project,plant_1}, \varepsilon{project,plant_2}, \varepsilon{project,plant_3}$) to be calculated as the same figures and spreadsheet of baseline efficiency calculation./12/. ОК B.10.2.
-Are the choices of baseline GHG indicators reasonable and conservative? /1//3/ DR Are according ACM0009 (Version 3.2) OK B.10.3.Is the measurement method clearly stated for each baseline indicator to be monitored and also deemed appropriate? /1//3/ DR The spreadsheet calculations were assessed and considered actual and verified to be applicable to cost control of Samarco, during the site visit OK B.10.4.
-Is the measurement equipment described and /1//3/ DR See B.9.4 and B.10.3 OK
+Final Concl. reliable and complete baseline emission data over time.
+B.10.1.
+Does the monitoring plan provide for the collection and archiving of all relevant data necessary for determining baseline emissions during the crediting period? /1//3/ DR Beyond the natural gas amount monitoring (see B.9.1) the baseline will be calculated considering the monthly energy efficiency of the pellet induration furnace of pelletizing plant 1, 2 and 3, fueled with natural gas ( $\varepsilon{project,plant\1}$ , $\varepsilon{project,plant\2}$ , $\varepsilon{project,plant\3}$ ) to be calculated as the same figures and spreadsheet of baseline efficiency calculation. /12/.
+OK B.10.2.
+Are the choices of baseline GHG indicators reasonable and conservative? /1//3/ DR Are according ACM0009 (Version 3) OK B.10.3.Is the measurement method clearly stated for each baseline indicator to be monitored and also deemed appropriate? /1//3/ DR The spreadsheet calculations were assessed and considered actual and verified to be applicable to cost control of Samarco, during the site visit OK B.10.4.
+Is the measurement equipment described and deemed appropriate? /1//3/ DR See B.9.4 and B.10.3 OK B.10.5.Is the measurement accuracy addressed and deemed appropriate?
+Are procedures in place on how to deal with erroneous measurements? /1//3/ DR See B.9.5 and B.10.3 OK B.10.6.
+Is the measurement interval for baseline data identified and deemed appropriate? /1//3/ DR The natural gas consuming parameter will be continuously monitored.
+The efficiency is calculated monthly as cost control of Samarco.
+OK